Second School on Dark Matter and Neutrino Detection

 The precise measurement of high energy photons is of paramount importance in many fields of both basic and applied sciences.
 In this sense, the high resolution gamma ray spectroscopy performed using semiconductor detectors, where transitions with very similar energies can be precisely discriminated, is a very powerful tool.
 In this experiment, students will learn the basic concepts on the measurement of photons using semiconductor detectors, then will have a hand-on experience on the use of a high-resolution high purity germanium detector (HPGe), from the initial calibration of the system to actual measurements of standard sources and also of real-world samples, where the high complexity of the spectrum presents an additional challenge.
 Additionally, the ubiquitous gamma-ray background will be discussed, and students will be offered the possibility to perform a thorough analysis of the transitions found in the environmental radiation.

-Reading Materials and Lecture Summaries
+Reading Materials and Exercises

 Registration